Carolfernanda/Carolfernanda/README.md

  # A little about me

-> 🙋‍♀️ Born in Recife, mother of a pet, passionate about technology, literature, film and music

-> 👩🏻‍💻 Systems Analysis and Development Student
+> ❤️ I love coffee, music and travel

-> 🏵️ Recently, I started my journey in the Back-End improvement course at Senac in partnership with Porto Digital M.I.N.As and Oracle Next Education - Programa ONE
+> 💬 I am currently studying Backend Development, I started my journey in the Back-End course at Senac in partnership with Porto Digital M.I.N.As and Oracle Next Education - Programa ONE

 *******************************************
 </br>